aptech/docs/docs/CR-lapeighb.rst

 Remarks
 -------

-:func:`lapeighb` computes eigenvalues only which are found on on the half open interval :math:`[vl, vu]`.
+:func:`lapeighb` computes eigenvalues only which are found on the half open interval :math:`[vl, vu]`.
 To find eigenvalues within a specified range of indices see :func:`lapeighi`.
 For eigenvectors see :func:`lapeighvi`, or :func:`lapeighvb`.
 :func:`lapeighb` is based on the LAPACK drivers *DSYEVX* and *ZHEEVX*.
 Further